May 1, 1991 Palomino Mare

 1996 marked the anniversary of the book Misty of Chincoteague.
 To commemorate this occasion, Breyer Animal Creations created models of Twister along with Misty II and her half sister, Black Mist.
 The three ponies also attended Breyerfest the same year and performed for the crowds, striking the famous pose on the stepstools.
 Twister often wore her special Breyer blanket for public apperances.

 Unlike other Misty family mares Twister was difficult to breed.
 For one reason or another she always had a problem with the stallion and the Allens wondered if she would ever have a foal.
 Finally in 2005 Twister had her first foal, a chestnut pinto filly named Misty's Heart of the Storm that was sired by Island Wildfire.
 Twister's other two foals took after her a great deal in color and looks.
 In May 2007 Twister had her second foal a palomino colt named Misty's Sunfire sired by Cezanne.
-Twister's third and last foal was born in 2010 and was a palomino filly named Twist O' Mist sired by Tuffer Than Leather.
+Twister's next foal was born in 2010 and was a lookalike palomino filly named Twist O' Mist sired by Tuffer Than Leather.
 Her last foal was a chestnut colt named Misty's Stormy Eclipse sired by Cezanne.

 Like her famous mother and sister, Twister has been the subject of many forms of media.
 Nancy Hogan Armour did a painting of her, Black Mist, and Misty II, and she was also featured in the book Misty's Heart of the Storm by Kendy Allen that was released in 2006.
 A Cat's Meow piece was made from a photo of Twister and Heart of the Storm, which is only available on Chincoteague.

 Since the opening of the Chincoteague Pony Centre in 2000 Twister spent summers on Chincoteague performing for the visitors.
-Twister passed away in spring 2016 at her home farm.
+Twister passed away in spring 2016 and was buried at her home farm Kerkaken Acres.
 She was the last living Misty family pony to have a Breyer model.